-Based on the results and discussion of the research carried out in Malaka Village.
-Sumedang Regency, several conclusions can be drawn.
-They are a) there description of haemoglobin is а concentration, and there is no relationship between haemoglobin concentration and physical growth in toddlers aged two years -5 years, and b) the presence of description and the of haemoglobin concentration of relationship absence a between haemoglobin concentration and physical development in toddlers aged 2-5 years.
+Based on the results and discussion of the research carried out in Malaka Sumedang Regency, several conclusions can be drawn.
+They are a) there description of haemoglobin concentration, and there is no relationship between haemoglobin concentration and physical growth in toddlers aged two years -5 years, and b) the presence of description of haemoglobin concentration and the absence of a relationship between haemoglobin concentration and physical development in toddlers aged 2-5 years.
 Therefore, it is hoped that future studies using a larger sample to obtain more accurate data can be obtained, and then the Denver Development Test Screening can be carried out with direct observation of children to reduce the bias value by interviewing mothers.